-Silicone implants are FDA approved for women age 22 and over.
-Younger women who are considering breast augmentation should discuss their options thoroughly with Dr. Galante.
+Silicone implants are FDA approved for women aged 22 and over.
+Younger women who are considering breast augmentation should discuss their options thoroughly with Dr. Garza or Dr. Galante.
 These patients can either opt for saline-filled implants or wait until they are eligible for the silicone gel option.

 Implant Size, Shape, Profile & Texture

 Once you’ve decided on your implant material, there are several more factors to consider.
-Dr. Galante offers a wide variety of styles from only FDA-approved manufacturers, ensuring safe, beautiful, and custom results.
-He talks you through each step of the decision-making process.
+Our surgeons offer a wide variety of styles from only FDA-approved manufacturers, ensuring safe, beautiful, and custom results.
+They talk you through each step of the decision-making process.
 Read about the different implant factors below.

 Patients often think about implants in terms of bra sizes, saying, for example, that they want to go from bra cup size A to a large C. However, breast implants are measured in cubic centimeters (cc), rather than cup sizes, which are not standardized from one brand to another.
-It can be helpful to let us know what cup size you would like to achieve, but Dr. Galante also recommends that you bring some “wish photos” to your consultation – pictures showing the results you want.
+It can be helpful to let us know what cup size you would like to achieve, but Dr. Galante and Dr. Garza also recommend that you bring some “wish photos” to your consultation—pictures showing the results you want.
 You can review our before-and-after gallery to find some options that appeal to you.
 That’s a good way for us to identify a specific size you desire.
-Dr. Galante will make a recommendation for the volume that will help you achieve your goals based on how much breast tissue you already have.
+Your surgeon will recommend the volume that will help you achieve your goals based on how much breast tissue you already have.

 Your options include round or anatomically shaped breast implants.
 A shaped implant resembles a teardrop, with more volume at the bottom, mimicking the slope of a natural breast.
 Round implants are often preferred by women who desire a fuller look in the upper portion of the breasts and more cleavage.
-Dr. Galante has experience with both round and shaped implants, and he asks you about your goals to determine which might work best for you.
+Dr. Garza and Dr. Galante have experience with both round and shaped implants, and he asks you about your goals to determine which might work best for you.

 A breast implant’s profile corresponds to how much your breasts will project from the chest wall after your augmentation surgery.
-Dr. Galante’s recommendation for implant profile depends on whether you:
+Dr. Galante and Dr. Garza’s recommendation for implant profile depends on whether you:

 - Plan to have a breast lift at the same time as breast augmentation